amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

  });
 ```

-I'll save it and now let's go to the inspect element and I will go to the console and here I will just remove this function because we dont want and its polluting our console.
+I'll save it and now let's go to the inspect element and I will go to the console and here I will just remove this function because we don't want and it's polluting our console.
 Let's comment out `console.log(new Date().toString());`

 Alright, now I will refresh my page.
 And you will see that as soon as I refresh my page, My component is mounted and my state is also getting updated.

 So, the state is getting updated because this state variable is getting updated.

-So, if I don't want that this get updated every time, what I can do here is that I have a dependency array `[]`
+So, if I don't want that this gets updated every time, what I can do here is that I have a dependency array `[]`

 ```js
  useEffect(() => {